aparson0713/NFL-Big-Data-Bowl-2024/README.md

 Team-Level PCA Groupings (used in both Random Forest and XGBoost):
 Principal Component Analysis (PCA) groups teams based on offensive and defensive play styles, clustering teams with similar tendencies.
 This reduces dimensionality and allows for nuanced insights into how team-specific strategies influence model predictions.

+## AI Disclaimer
+AI was used with supervision to write these summaries.
+Additionally, AI was used frequently when writing code and developing models.